aimxhaisse/docker-mailz/README.md

 ## SSL

-By default, if you don't provide a `ssl_privkey` in the configuration file, a key is generated for you.
+By default, if you don't provide a `privkey` in the configuration file, a key is generated for you.

-Similarily, if you don't provide a `ssl_cert` in the configuration file, a self-signed certificate is derived from the private key.
+Similarily, if you don't provide a `cert` in the configuration file, a self-signed certificate is derived from `privkey`.